 Only by Experiencing Refinement Can Man Truly Love God

 How should man love God during refinement?
 Having experienced refinement, during refinement people are able to truly praise God and to see just how much they are lacking.
 The greater your refinement, the more you are able to renounce the flesh; the greater your refinement, the more your love for God.
 This is what you should understand.
 Why must people be refined?
 What effect does it aim to achieve?
 What is the significance of God’s work of refinement in man?
 If you truly seek God, then having experienced His refinement to a certain point you will feel that it is so good, and that it is of the utmost necessity.
 How should man love God during refinement?
 By using the resolve to love God to accept His refinement: During refinement you are tormented inside, as if a knife were being twisted in your heart, yet you are willing to satisfy God using your heart, which loves Him, and you are unwilling to care for the flesh.
 This is what is meant by practicing the love of God.
 You hurt inside, and your suffering has reached a certain point, yet you are still willing to come before God and pray, saying: “O God!
 I cannot leave You.
 Although there is darkness within me, I wish to satisfy You; You know my heart, and I would that You invest more of Your love within me.”
 This is practice during refinement.
 If you use the love of God as the foundation, refinement can bring you closer to God and make you more intimate with God.
-Since you believe in God, you must hand over your heart before God.
+Since you, you must hand over your heart before God.
 If you offer up and lay your heart before God, then during refinement it will be impossible for you to deny God, or leave God.
 In this way your relationship with God will become ever closer, and ever more normal, and your communion with God will become ever more frequent.
 If you always practice in this way, then you will spend more time in God’s light, and more time under the guidance of His words, there will also be more and more changes in your disposition, and your knowledge will increase day by day.
 When the day comes and God’s trials suddenly befall you, you will not only be able to stand by God’s side, but will also be able to bear testimony to God.
 At that time, you will be like Job, and Peter.
 Having borne testimony to God you will truly love Him, and will gladly lay down your life for Him; you will be God’s witness, and one who is beloved by God.
 Love that has experienced refinement is strong, and not weak.
 Regardless of when or how God subjects you to His trials, you are able to care not whether you live or die, to gladly cast aside everything for God, and to happily endure anything for God—and thus your love will be pure, and your faith real.
 Only then will you be someone who is truly loved by God, and who has truly been made perfect by God.

 If people fall under the influence of Satan, then they have no love for God within them, and their previous visions, love, and resolution have disappeared.
 People used to feel that they were supposed to suffer for God, but today they think it is shameful and have no shortage of complaints.
 This is the work of Satan; it shows that man has fallen under the domain of Satan.
 If you encounter this state you must pray, and turn the other way as soon as you can—this will protect you against Satan’s attacks.
 It is during bitter refinement that man can most easily fall under the influence of Satan—so how should you love God during such refinement?
 You should summon your will, laying your heart before God and devoting the last of your time to Him.
 No matter how God refines you, you should be able to put the truth into practice to fulfill God’s will, and you should take it upon yourself to seek God and seek communion with God.
 At times like these, the more passive you are, the more negative you will become and the easier it will be for you to regress.
 When it is necessary for you to serve your function, although you don’t serve it well, you do all you can, and do it using nothing more than your love of God; regardless of what others say—whether they say you have done well, or that you have done badly—your motivations are correct, and you are not self-righteous, for you are acting in behalf of God.
 When others misinterpret you, you are able to pray to God and say: “O God!
 I do not ask that others tolerate me, nor that they forgive me.
 I only ask that I am able to love You in my heart, that I am certain in my heart, and that my conscience is clear.
 I do not ask that others commend me, or hold me in high regard; I only pursue to satisfy You from my heart, I serve my role by doing all that I can, and although I am foolish and stupid, and of poor caliber, and blind, I know that You are lovely, and I am willing to devote all I have to You.”
 As soon as you pray in this way, your love for God emerges, and you feel much more certainty in your heart.
 This is what is meant by practicing the love of God.
 As you experience, you will fail twice and succeed once, or else fail five times and succeed twice, and as you experience in this way, only amid failure will you be able to see the loveliness of God and discover what is lacking within you.
 When you next encounter such situations, you should caution yourself, temper your steps, and pray more often.
 You will gradually develop the ability to triumph in such situations.
 When that happens, your prayers have been effective.
-When you see you have been successful this time, you will be gratified inside, and when you pray you will be able to feel God, and that the presence of the Holy Spirit has not left you—and only then will you know how God works within you.
+When you see you have been successful this time, you will be gratified inside, and when you pray you will be able to feel God, and that the presence ofhas not left you—and only then will you know how God works within you.
 Practicing in this way will give you a path to experiencing.
 If you do not put the truth into practice, then you will be without the presence of the Holy Spirit within you.
 But if you put it into practice, then although you hurt inside, afterward the Holy Spirit will be with you, you will be able to feel the presence of God when you pray, you will have the strength to practice the words of God, and during communion with your brothers and sisters there will be nothing weighing on your conscience, and you will feel at peace, and in this way, you will be able to bring to light what you have done.
-Regardless of what others say, you will be able to have a normal relationship with God, you will not be constrained by others, you will rise above everything—and in this, you will demonstrate that your practice of God’s words has been effective.
+Regardless of what others say, you will be able to have a normal relationship with God, you will not be constrained by others, you will rise above everything—and in this, you will demonstrate that your practice of has been effective.

 The greater God’s refinement, the more people’s hearts are able to love God.
 The torment in their hearts is of benefit to their lives, they are more able to be at peace before God, their relationship with God is closer, and they are better able to see God’s supreme love and His supreme salvation.
 Peter experienced refinement hundreds of times, and Job underwent several trials.
 If you wish to be made perfect by God, you too must undergo refinement hundreds of times; only if you have to go through this process, and have to rely upon this step, are you able to satisfy God’s will, and be made perfect by God.
 Refinement is the best means by which God makes people perfect; only refinement and bitter trials can bring out the true love for God in people’s hearts.
 Without hardship, people lack the true love for God; if they are not tested within, and are not truly subjected to refinement, then their hearts will always be floating in the outside world.
 Having been refined to a certain point, you will see your own weaknesses and difficulties, you will see how much you are lacking, you will be unable to overcome the many problems you encounter, and you will see how great is your disobedience.
 Only during trials will you be able to truly know your real state, and trials make you better able to be made perfect.